tjf952/tjf952.github.io/writeups/picoctf2020.md

 ![](picoctf/client-side.png)

-Opening the inspector, there's a verify function that receives the password string provided and compares it to pieces of the flag that are out of order - now all we need to do it put it back together.
+Opening the inspector, there's a verify function that receives the password string provided and compares it to pieces of the flag that are out of order - now all you need to do it put it back together.
 Putting the 8 parts together gives us the flag > `picoCTF{no_clients_plz_7723ce}`.

 Enter the flag as the password and if you receive an alert that says 'Password Verified' then you're good to go!